mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+September 28, 2018
+- Fix access modes of shared file in ACL lab
+- Clarify question in pass-crack
+- Modify artifact collection to ignore files older than start of lab.
+- Add quantum computing algorithms lab

 September 12, 2018
 - Fix setuid-env grading syntax errors
 - Fix syntax error in iptables2 example firewall rules